hikaya-io/indicator-library/README.md

 The project’s goal is to improve the use of indicators by promoting standard, reusable indicators alongside guidance to help users effectively plan and collect useful data for their projects.

+## Interested in contributing?

+See our tasks list: https://github.com/toladata-ce/indicator-library/projects/1

 ## Install

 Here are the steps to create tables in PostgreSQL